fb55/css-select/README.md

 #### `CSSselect.selectOne(query, elems, options)`

-Arguments are the same as for `CSSselect(query, elems)`.
+Arguments are the same as for `CSSselect.selectAll(query, elems)`.
 Only returns the first match, or `null` if there was no match.

 ### Options